JY-H/fakesteam/README.md

 * ~~Store page; views all available games.~~
 * ~~Filter function for the store page, allowing filter by OS, gameplay, and genre.~~
 * ~~Set up a single page for Games where all its information is displayed.
 Generate dynamically.~~
-* Purchase button that redirects to login if not currently logged in, and adds the game to the gamer's library otherwise.
+* ~~Purchase button that redirects to login if not currently logged in, and adds the game to the gamer's library otherwise.~~
+    * ~~Purchase should only be allowed for gamers and for games that have been approved.~~
 * Approve, reject buttons that add game to the store / delete game if the user permission is admin.
-* Rate button that redirects to the community page (optional).

 #### Community
 * ~~Set up a community page where gamers, admins, developers can post reviews for a specific game.~~